Epitaph One: Plot

 that he can do it faster using waves instead, and laughs off Dominic's warnings that such an upgrade could easily go out of control.

 Lynn takes Iris to use the bathroom, but is distracted by the possibility of having her first hot shower in a year.
 She is killed by an unseen figure.
 A memory is shown with Echo in the chair, being imprinted for a client.
 Paul Ballard is now her handler.
 When Ballard and Echo are alone in the elevator she discusses her ability to maintain her own personality in parallel with her imprint but laments the terrible headaches this process gives her.
 Meanwhile, Iris finds Lynn's body and her screams bring the group to investigate.
 They all retreat to the chair room.

 In a flashback, Boyd is preparing to leave the Dollhouse, collecting weapons, clothes, and food.
 He believes that he has placed Echo in danger and does not wish to place Dr. Saunders, with whom he is now romantically involved, in the same position.
 She gives him medicine and bandages, indicating that he has been recently injured.
 Before he leaves, he promises to return for her.
 This scene is later expanded upon and further explained in the season 2 episode, "Getting Closer".

 The survivors decide to give Iris what they call a "birthmark" — a tattoo on her back that allows people to distinguish actuals from imprinted people.
-Dr. Saunders suddenly appears on the Dollhouse's main floor; but it seems that she has regressed to her doll persona, "Whiskey".
+Dr. Saunders suddenly appears on the Dollhouse's main floor; but it seems that she has reverted to her doll persona, "Whiskey".
 The survivors surround her, weapons aimed, accuse her of killing Lynn, and are about to execute her when she says she can lead them to "Safe Haven," a rumored place away from imprinting and "tech."
 Whiskey states that the memories in the tablet would lead them there.

 In another imprinted memory Victor, who has been imprinted with Mr. Ambrose, a high-ranking executive in the Rossum Corporation, informs DeWitt and Topher that the company is going to begin selling the bodies of the actives for "a lump nine-figure sum."
 Select clients will have immortality, similar to that discussed in the episode "Haunted."
 Topher is visibly upset but says nothing.
 DeWitt is shocked and protests about the legality of such a procedure, but Ambrose informs DeWitt that it will be legal in a year, as everyone in a position of authority is either a client or "one of ours."
 When DeWitt threatens to reclaim Victor's body, Mr. Ambrose tells her that she can opt out, but that he is currently in ten other dolls talking to ten other Dollhouse administrators, and that Rossum will know if they choose not to cooperate.